yannick-leguennec/yannick-leguennec/README.md

 #### 💡 Passions and Interests
 Outside of work, I am passionate about entrepreneurship, economics, politics, technology, and investment.
 These interests provide me with a comprehensive and in-depth view of the current and future challenges in the tech sector.

+ #### 🗨️ For professional inquiries, feel free to open an issue on this repository.

+ 🗨️ For professional inquiries, feel free to open an issue on this repository.

+[comment]: <> (🗨️ For professional inquiries, feel free to open an issue on this repository.)